martok/buildtools/README.md

 * `cmd`: Run a shell script

-   All lines except the first are executed as a shell script
+   All remaining lines in the task are executed as a shell script

+* `powershell`: Run a Windows PowerShell script

+   All remaining lines in the task are executed as a PowerShell script (as if dot-sourced) with ExecutionPolicy RemoteSigned (so you may call further scripts)

 * `lazbuild`: invoke LazBuild (global: `PROGRAM_LAZBUILD`)